GLOBAL MARKETS-World shares get boost from Japan, yen lags

 By Simon Jessop

-LONDON, Feb 18 World stocks rose on Tuesday to buck weakness in parts of Europe after a fresh burst of stimulus from the Bank of Japan boosted the Nikkei and hit the yen.
+LONDON, Feb 18 World stocks just held on to gains on Tuesday as weakness in Europe took the shine off a sharp rise in Tokyo after the Bank of Japan pumped more stimulus into the economy, hitting the yen.

-That trend was set to continue in the U.S. session, with stock futures there all pointing to small gains as traders return from a three-day weekend.
-Ten-year Treasuries, meanwhile, were down 1 basis point at 2.73 percent.

-The largesse from Tokyo, in the form of an expanded loan programme to Japan's commercial banks, was partly offset overnight by action to rein in lending in China and hawkish rate-rise comments in Australia.
+The largesse, in the form of an expanded loan programme to Japan's commercial banks, was partly offset by action to rein in lending in China and hawkish comments on rate rises in Australia.

 A weak reading of German investor sentiment - on concerns about a slowing in U.S. economic momentum and uncertainty around the emerging markets outlook - gave no reason to recover lost ground, even though think tank ZEW cautioned against a too-pessimistic reaction to the data.